 Modifying the Frequency parameter (nominal grid frequency) requires a full reformat of the internal flash memory, which deletes all previous locally stored measurements.
 This process takes 3-4 minutes to complete.

-Note that, although formatting the flash memory does not impact the remote database, after the reinitialization of the PMU's memory, server will be unable to fetch old frames in order to populate data previously collected at lower reporting speed.
+Although this operation does not impact the remote database, after the reinitialization of the PMU's memory, server will be unable to fetch old (historical) frames in order to populate data previously collected at lower reporting speed.
+This operation is usually done only prior to commissioning.